Toral symmetries of collapsed ancient solutions to the homogeneous Ricci flow: Examples

-Suppose $N_{\mathsf{G}}(\mathsf{H})/\mathsf{H} \simeq \mathsf{Sp}(1)$.
+Suppose $(N_{\mathsf{G}}(\mathsf{H})/\mathsf{H})_0 \simeq \mathsf{Sp}(1)$.
 The imaginary unit quaternions $\mathtt{i}, \mathtt{j}, \mathtt{k} \in \mathsf{Sp}(1)$ give rise, via the conjugation action, to diffeomorphisms $\Psi_{\mathtt{i}}, \Psi_{\mathtt{j}}, \Psi_{\mathtt{k}}: M \to M$, with derivatives $\psi_{\mathtt{i}}, \psi_{\mathtt{j}}, \psi_{\mathtt{k}} : \mathfrak{m} \to \mathfrak{m}$, whose restrictions to $\mathfrak{m}_0$ switch the signs two at a time, i.e.,

 Assume $\mathfrak{m}_0^{\perp}$ does not contain any pair of equivalent ${\rm Ad}(\mathsf{H})$-modules.
 By Remark \ref{rem:gauge_action}, the linear maps $\psi_{\mathtt{i}}, \psi_{\mathtt{j}}, \psi_{\mathtt{k}}$ preserve the ${\rm Ad}(\mathsf{H})$-invariant submodules of $\mathfrak{m}_0^{\perp}$.
 As a consequence, the diffeomorphisms $\Psi_{\mathtt{i}}, \Psi_{\mathtt{j}}, \Psi_{\mathtt{k}}$ will in fact be isometries if $g_0(t)$ is diagonal in the basis $\EuScript{B}_{\rm st}$.
-Since isometries are preserved under the flow, $\Psi_{\mathtt{i}}, \Psi_{\mathtt{j}}, \Psi_{\mathtt{k}}$ are isometries for $g(t)$ at any $t \leq 0$.
+Since isometries are preserved under the flow, $\Psi_{\mathtt{i}}, \Psi_{\mathtt{j}}, \Psi_{\mathtt{k}}$ are isometries for $g(t)$ at any $t < 0$.
 Finally, a metric for which these maps are isometries must be diagonal in the basis $\EuScript{B}_{\rm st}$.
 This shows that $g(t)$ remains diagonal along the flow.

-If $N_{\mathsf{G}}(\mathsf{H})/\mathsf{H} \simeq \mathsf{SO}(3)$, the same argument goes through with the discrete isometries coming from the elements ${\rm diag}(1,-1,-1), {\rm diag}(-1,1,-1), {\rm diag}(-1,-1,1) \in \mathsf{SO}(3)$. \end{proof}
+If $(N_{\mathsf{G}}(\mathsf{H})/\mathsf{H})_0 \simeq \mathsf{SO}(3)$, the same argument goes through with the discrete isometries coming from the elements ${\rm diag}(1,-1,-1), {\rm diag}(-1,1,-1), {\rm diag}(-1,-1,1) \in \mathsf{SO}(3)$. \end{proof}

-We remark that, by Proposition \ref{prop:main-uniq.torus}, the collapsing torus of any solution as in Proposition \ref{prop:rank1diagonal} (in this case, a circle) is unique, hence rigid.
+We remark that, by Proposition \ref{prop:main-uniq.torus}, the collapsing torus of any solution as in Proposition \ref{prop:rank1diagonal} (in this case, a circle) is unique, hence rigid (see Remark \ref{rem:unique-rigid}).

 Next, we describe a general criterion that guarantees the existence of strongly nice bases when the gauge group $N_{\mathsf{G}}(\mathsf{H})/\mathsf{H}$ has rank 1.
 This can be seen as a direct generalization of Example \ref{example:blockSp}.
+We refer the reader to Appendix \ref{subsect:roots} for the necessary notation and terminology.

 \begin{proposition} Let $\mathsf{G}$ be a compact, connected Lie group and let $\mathsf{H}$ be a regular subgroup such that $N_{\mathsf{G}}(\mathsf{H})/\mathsf{H}$ has rank $1$.
 Let $\mathcal{R}^+ = \mathcal{R}^+_{\mathfrak{h}} \cup \mathcal{R}^+_{\mathfrak{m}}$ be the decomposition of positive roots according to the splitting $\mathfrak{g} = \mathfrak{h} \oplus \mathfrak{m}$ and assume that for every pair $\alpha, \beta \in \mathcal{R}^+_{\mathfrak{m}}$, at most one of $\alpha + \beta, \alpha - \beta, \beta - \alpha$ lies in $\mathcal{R}^+_{\mathfrak{m}}$.
 Suppose further that there exists $\varphi = (\mathfrak{m}_1, \dots, \mathfrak{m}_\ell) \in \EuScript{F}^{\mathsf{G}}$ such that each non-trivial $\mathfrak{m}_i \in \varphi$ is a sum of real root spaces of $\mathfrak{g}$.
 Then, the real Cartan-Weyl basis of $\mathfrak{m}$ is strongly nice. \end{proposition}